GreenPowerMonitor is developing an advanced SCADA data analysis aimed at maximizing energy production

 GreenPowerMonitor is developing an advanced SCADA analysis aimed at maximizing energy production

-GreenPowerMonitor, a DNV company (GPM), offers a powerful suite of products in the wind turbine SCADA market.
+GreenPowerMonitor, a DNV company (GPM), offers a powerful suite of products in the wind turbine SCADA data analysis market.
 As well as monitoring key performance KPIs, we are developing advanced analytics aimed at maximizing energy production.

 What’s the problem?